Sign up here to get the latest scoop right in your email box.

 Rule of thumb on cheeses: pick one blue (or if you’re not a blue cheese fan, go with any strongly flavored, semi-firm cheese), one hard cheese like aged Gouda or English Cheddar, and one soft cheese (like Camembert or Brie).
 Of course, you could go all Iron Chef and create a cheese theme (say, three types of Gouda), but I like variety.
 It’s the spice of life, you know!
 And folks, do not be afraid to go to the cheese counter and ask for samples.
 Sample away.
 Far better that than having a chunk of goat cheese like tastes like a dirty sweat sock to you.

 Many people have cheese plate rules.
 Don’t eat nuts with soft cheeses or don’t make tasty sandwiches out of rosemary bread, rose petal jam, and Camembert.
-Well, there are no rules with a Christina Dodd cheese plate!
+A Christina Dodd cheese plate is lawless!
 Use the soft cheese knife to hack away at the hard cheese, if it makes you happy.
 Combine honey with Brie and sliced apple.
 Enjoy the combinations!

-And most important, assuming you’re not a teetotaler, you’ll be needing some wine.
+Most important, you’ll be needing some wine.
 If you’re more of a white wine person, go with a crisp, stone fruity Pinot Gris.
 If you’re a red wine lover (my hand is raised), head for light reds, like Cabernet Sauvignon.
 You may ask, “Christina, are there rules to what wine goes with what cheese?”
 To which I reply, “Does it look like I’m going to stop eating cheese and drinking wine long enough to look up rules?
 Ha!”
 I get positively jaunty when there’s wine and cheese involved.
 Happy cheese plating!

 Christina Dodd’s Mac and Cheese